memirkaraaslan/DSA210_Term_Project__Sleep_Quality/README.md

 ---

 ## Motivation
 Sleep is a critical component of physical and mental health.
 Understanding how my daily choices—such as nutrition, caffeine intake, and exercise—affect my sleep quality can help me make informed decisions for a healthier lifestyle.
-This project also provides a hands-on opportunity to apply data science techniques to real-life data.
+This project provides a hands-on opportunity to apply data science techniques to real-life data and serves as a foundation for future data science applications and real-world health analytics.

 ---